pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 #### Main Deploy Location

-Various versions and componentes of Horace is deployed in a number of local repositories under the path `/usr/local/mprogs`.
+Various versions and components of Horace are deployed in a number of local repositories under the path `/usr/local/mprogs`.

 The physical disk location of these Horace repositories is the same as for ISISCOMPUTE system; the description for that system below gives more details.
 As this may change subject to development of the underlying IDAaaS system structure, the path `usr/local/mprogs` provides symbolic links to the repositories' current locations.